michaelrobbrown3/Raycasting-Maze-Engine/README.md

 - Basic ray marching
 - Demonstrates 2D → 3D projection
 - Suffers from fisheye distortion
+- Uses a simple but inefficient raycasting approach
 - Built quickly as a proof of concept

 ### Version 2 – DDA Raycasting (In Progress)